What Is Team Foundation Server?

 It seems like no one ever expected Microsoft to openly embrace open source.
 But when you look at it closely, it makes sense.
 A big part of Microsoft’s strategy has been to win the hearts and minds of developers.
 Open Source has become popular with both developers and the companies they work for.
 As a result, Microsoft has put Git front and center in Visual Studio’s Source Code Control (SCC) integration.

 You can continue to use your legacy TFVC with Visual Studio and other popular VCS systems.
-Perforce Helix Core continues to have with the popular integrated development environment (IDE).
+Perforce Helix Core continues to have very strong integrations with the popular integrated development environment (IDE).
 Helix Core’s plugin for Visual Studio (P4VS) has been downloaded almost 400,000 times.

 What Is the Best Replacement for Team Foundation Server?

 If you are still using an older on-premises version of Microsoft TFS, consider joining many other companies who are taking advantage of this turning point to evaluate.
 Is Git and the new VSTS really the right set of technologies for your team?